 - Hotline operated by volunteer student advocates 24 hours a day, 7 days a week, excluding undergraduate academic breaks on the Vermont campus. - Summer MiddSafe services are available at certain times.
-Office/walk-in and hotline hours will be posted on their website each summer.
-MiddSafe is located on the Middlebury College campus, Service Building Room 227A. - All advocates can provide information to individuals about on- and off-campus services to offer support and advocacy following an act of sexual or domestic violence.
+Office/walk-in and hotline hours will be posted on their website each summer. - All advocates can provide information to individuals about on- and off-campus services to offer support and advocacy following an act of sexual or domestic violence.
 Some examples include appointments at Center for Health and Wellness or Porter hospital, meetings with deans, professors, Public Safety, the Civil Rights and Title IX Coordinator, and making contact with Counseling Services of Addison County or Middlebury Police Department.